Inside this Topic Guide

 As well as CP24/12, on 26 July 2024 the FCA also published a parallel consultation on the new regime for public offer platforms (CP24/13).

-The FCA also indicated in CP24/12 that a further consultation will follow in Q4 of 2024 to consider removing barriers to low denomination securities issuance and encouraging retail participation.
+The FCA also indicated in CP24/12 that a further consultation will follow in Q4 of 2024 to consider removing barriers to low denomination securities issuance and encouraging retail participation - although latest news is that it will now be "Q1 2025".

 Clifford Chance contacts